Naksh-Rathore/protostar-solutions/stack4/solution.md

 *Again*, you may be asking how do we use this to go the the `win()` function.
 The answer lies in **overflowing the stack values until we reach the return address, then changing it**.
 But one of the hints were that **EIP (Return Address) is not directly after the end of buffer because of padding and compiler optimizations**.

-So let's throw a long string at it in GDB.

 ## Stack Visualization

 Here is a **visual** of the stack